gcla/termshark/docs/UserGuide.md

 To jump back to that mark, hit `'` followed by the letter you selected.
 To jump back to the packet that was selected prior to your jump, hit `''`.
 When you exit termshark or load a new pcap, these marks are deleted; but termshark also supports cross-pcap marks which are saved in termshark's config file.
 To make a cross-pcap mark, hit `m` followed by a capital letter - `A` through `Z`.
 If you jump to a cross-pcap mark made in another pcap, termshark will load that pcap back up.
 To display your current marks, use the [command-line](#command-line) `marks` command:

 ![marks2](/../gh-pages/images/marks2.png?raw=true)

+### Searching Packets

+To search within packets, hit `ctrl-f` to open termshark's search bar.
+The options provided closely mirror those available with Wireshark.
+The first button displays a menu that lets you choose the type of data searched:

+- Packet List - the info shown in the packet list view (by default the top data pane)
+- Packet Struct - the info shown in the packet struct view (by default the middle data pane)
+- Packet Bytes - the info shown in the packet hex view (by default the bottom data pane)

+The second button lets you choose what to search for:

+- String (with or without case sensitivity)
+- Regex (with or without case sensitivity)
+- Hex
+- Display Filter

+The Hex syntax follows Wireshark and requires a sequence of 2 hex-digits, concatenated.
+For example, entering "AF054c" would mean to search for the following 3 bytes, consecutively - 175, 5, 76.

+Display Filter search is a special case and does not search the packet data directly.
+Instead, termshark launches a tshark process on the current pcap source with flags to apply the user's search filter.
+Termshark parses the output and every packet that appears in the PSML data is a match for the search.

+If a match is found, termshark will navigate to the match location in the UI.
+For a Packet List search, the matching row and column are selected.
+For a Packet Struct search, the matching element in the packet structure view is expanded and the UI centered around it.
+For a Packet Bytes search, the cursor is moved to the start of the match in the packet hex view.

+To terminate the search early, hit `ctrl-c`.
+To set focus on the search bar's input, hit `ctrl-f` again.
+To close the search bar, hit `ctrl-f` one more time.

 ### Copy Mode